 In case you haven’t heard (!), USTA changed the national junior competition schedule, effective January 1, 2014.
 A big reason for the change, according to USTA, is to drive competition back to the sections instead of having so many big national tournaments requiring travel all over the country.

 Those opposed to the changes, including Yours Truly, kept asking USTA what it was doing to ensure the sections would step up and fill in the gaps.
 We never got a clear answer.

 And, now, that which we More >

 Last year, about this time, I was writing regularly about my son’s experience on his high school tennis team – the good, the bad, and the ugly.

 However, due to some ridiculous eligibility rule changes by the Georgia High School Association (GHSA), my son did not play for his school team this year.
-It was HIS choice, don’t get me wrong, but, basically, our state governing body made it very unattractive for any high-level players to join their high school teams this year – to summarize, the rule said that a player lost eligibility if he or she trained for his/her sport during stated school hours.
-For my son and many other tennis players, their school hours are modified in such a way as to include “zero period” and online classes so they More >
+It was HIS choice, don’t get me wrong, but, basically, our state governing body made it very unattractive for any high-level players to join their high school teams this year – to summarize, the More >

 A friend recently posted an article on Facebook about our local public high school, the one my son attends and from which my daughters graduated.
 The article is about 5 years old – and a bit lengthy – but many of the student observations and quotes are still very applicable today.
-And, re-reading it now that my son is in his sophomore year is really making me think about the path he is on and the path I am on with him as he gets further into his high school career and closer the end of More >
+And, re-reading it now that my son is in his sophomore year is really making me think about the path he is on and the path I am on with him as he gets further into his high school career and closer to the end of More >